lesmadeit/lesmadeit/README.md

 # Hi there, I'm Leslie Mwendwa 👋

 Welcome to my GitHub profile!
-I'm a passionate Django developer with a love for coding and building innovative solutions.
+I'm a passionate Django developer from Nairobi(Kenya).
+I love coding and building innovative solutions.

 ## About Me